tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 		Each individual has two chromosomes, containing
 		allele "A" or "a", with probability p or 1-p, respectively.
-		The population is a list of tuples.
+		The population stored as a list of tuples, where each tuple contains a genotype,
+		e.g. a pop of two indiviudals, one hetero and one homozygote is represented as follows [("A", "a"), ("A", "A")].
 	"""
 	population = []
 	for i in range(N):